astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 :figwidth: 800px
 :name: comovingsphere

 Animation of expanding 2D closed universe.
-A red and and a blue ant sit on an inflating basketball.
+A red ant and a blue ant sit on an inflating basketball.
 The white arrows represent comoving coordinates that do not change as the ball inflates.
 The ants are always 3 comoving coordinates away from each other, while the physical distance between them increases.
+Each ant would insist that *it* was not moving; the *other* ant is receding.
+Rotate the ball so that each ant is in turn directly in front of the camera (with the origin of the magenta arrows directly behind it) to see the scenario from each ant's perspective.
 ```

 This is the mindset you need to be in when discussing the Big Bang